HexDino/Project_IT3180_Team23/DEPLOY_TO_VERCEL.md

 - Vercel automatically handles HTTPS certificates
 - The application is serverless, so some long-running operations might need optimization
 - Vercel has usage limits on the free tier, check their documentation for details
+- For full-stack applications, Vercel converts your Express API to serverless functions
+- MongoDB connections might have higher latency in serverless environments